 While I usually reach for my miter saw when I need to make crosscuts, if I am cutting small parts or need to be very precise, I use the table saw.
 A table saw crosscut sled (see photo below) is the most accurate method for cutting crosscuts in all but the longest board as there is always going to be play in miter saws.
 Crosscut sleds are also the safest method for cutting small pieces that are too small to be safely handled on a miter saw.
 Some woodworkers keep a pencil by their table saw and will use the eraser end as a hold-down device on a crosscut sled when cutting very tiny pieces.

-There are many plans on the Internet for how to make crosscut sleds.
-Some are basic no-frills jigs like the one pictured above and others incorporate stop blocks, measuring gauges, hold-down clamps, and safety guards.
+You can find many plans on the Internet for how to make crosscut sleds.
+Some involve basic no-frills jigs like the one pictured above and others incorporate stop blocks, measuring gauges, hold-down clamps, and safety guards.

-“My table saw came with a miter gauge, why do I need a crosscut sled!?”
 The answer is simple.
-The miter gauge the came with your saw has side-to-side movement in it so the cut will not be any more accurate than a miter saw.
+The miter gauge that came with your saw has side-to-side movement in it so the cut will not be any more accurate than a miter saw.
 An after-market miter gauge is a different story.
 Many of them come with ways to take out the play and to make them slide through the miter gauge slot perfectly.
 If they don’t, or if you only have the original miter gauge, add layers of tape to one side of the bar to make it a precise fit.
 The downside is you will have to replace it periodically.
 This still does not solve the safety issue when cutting small pieces, so you still need a crosscutting sled.

 How to Use a Miter Saw to Make Miter Cuts

 When learning how to use a table saw, a necessary skill is learning how to use the miter gauge.
 Not just to cut crosscuts but also to cut miters.
+No table saw guide would be complete without teaching this skill.
 Many miter gauges have stops or detents at commonly used angles such as 45 and 22.5 degrees.
 The biggest mistake people make when cutting miters is not holding the wood securely enough against the miter gauge so the wood slips as it is being fed through the blade.
 If you are lucky this results in a poor quality cut.
 If you are unlucky, this results in kickback.